-For the Laureate Awards programme, the Council is adopting a two-step evaluation process, to include an interview at Step 2.
-All applications to the programme will be evaluated by an international panel supported by remote peer reviewers, across three panel domains:
+For the Laureate Awards programme, the Council is adopting a two-step evaluation process.
+All applications to the programme will be evaluated by remote peer reviewers who are subject area experts at Stage 1.
+Top ranked proposals will be shortlisted to Stage 2 where a panel will evaluate their proposal supported by remote peer reviewers.
+Three panels will convene, each representing the three domains:

-- Humanities and Social Sciences (HSS)
+- Humanities and Social Sciences (HSS);

-- Life Sciences (LS)
+- Life Sciences (LS);

 - Physical Sciences and Engineering (PE).